groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/spreadsheetoptions/_index.md

 Creates a new instance of  SpreadsheetOptions  class for rendering one sheet into one page.

 **Returns:**
-[SpreadsheetOptions](../../com.groupdocs.viewer.options/spreadsheetoptions) - A new instance of  SpreadsheetOptions  class for rendering one sheet into one page.
+[SpreadsheetOptions](../../com.groupdocs.viewer.options/spreadsheetoptions) - a new instance of  SpreadsheetOptions  class for rendering one sheet into one page.
 ### forSplitSheetIntoPages(int countRowsPerPage) {#forSplitSheetIntoPages-int-}
 ```
 public static SpreadsheetOptions forSplitSheetIntoPages(int countRowsPerPage)